sebryk/quickdrawing-react-app/README.md

 # Quickdrawing

-**Quickdrawing** is a prototype of web application designed specifically for artists.
-No matter which level you acquire, whether you are just newbie or you are already proficient, this app allows users to create fast and dynamic sketches from a vast library of high-quality images from external API.
+**Quickdrawing** is a prototype web application designed specifically for artists.
+Regardless of your skill level, whether you're a newbie or already proficient, this app allows users to create fast and dynamic sketches from a vast library of high-quality images sourced from an external API.

 ## Features

 - **Customizable session settings:** Selectable variety of themes to draw, number of images and time interval between image changes.
-- **Unique media player:** Special image media player with embeded image slider and functional control bar.
+- **Unique media player:** Special image media player with embedded image slider and functional control bar.
-- **Controll bar:** Integrated control bar with timer with the ability to pause and restart session.
+- **Controll bar:** Integrated control bar with a timer and the ability to pause and restart session.
-- **Manual navigation:** Switching between pages manually using buttons or preview images after the session ends.
+- **Manual navigation:** Manual switching between pages with buttons or preview images after the session ends.
-- **Image API Integration:** Get images with a seamless connection to an images API service.
+- **Image API Integration:** Connection to an image API service.

 ## Technical Stack: